How DEC charities are providing aid as the crisis evolves

 - Jamil Sawalmeh, Country Director for ActionAid Palestine

-Over the course of the conflict, local partner organisations have been integral to DEC charities' response in Gaza, and their deep understanding and connection to their local communities has helped life-saving aid reaches those who need it most.
+Over the course of the conflict, local partner organisations have been integral to DEC charities' response in Gaza, and their deep understanding and connection to their local communities has helped to ensure life-saving aid reaches those who need it most.
 Now, DEC charities and their local partners are working tirelessly to support people in these unimaginably difficult conditions, as they have been doing throughout the crisis.

 “Donations are very important because they enable us to maintain the structure of humanitarian assistance.
 We were only able to do what we did in the past six months because of the generous donations we have received through the DEC.”